 If you do see intermittent signs of a water leak in your bathroom or roof due to temperature variations and make sure to note those so you can check back on a regular basis to see if the moisture problem gets worse.
 Be prepared to have buckets or even a plastic sheet to collect drips in these spots so that you can help prevent damage.

-Luckily, waterproofing materials designed for DIY home repair are easy to find and there are plenty of guides available to help you prevent small issues from causing a major disaster.
+Luckily, waterproofing materials designed for DIY home repair are easy to find, and plenty of guides are available to help you prevent small issues from causing a major disaster.

 Why Is It Important To Waterproof Your Home?